BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

 What if we want to handle ``UserVotedEvent`` right here?
 What if we want to persist the vote?
 Easy!
-We register a method of ``ArticleRatingService`` as the event handler:
+We register a method of ``ArticleRatingService`` as the event handler and invoke an SPI port which saves the vote:

 .. code-block:: python

    class ArticleRatingService(VoteForArticleUseCase):
+       ...
        _domain_event_dispatcher: EventDispatcher
+       _save_article_vote_port: SaveArticleVotePort

        def __init__(...)
            ...